-Civic body has sent notice to MTS Khalsa High School, which had asked eight RTE kids to start paying fees or leave the school, asking it to let the children attend classes
+Civic body has sent notice to Goregaon school, which had asked eight RTE kids to start paying fees or leave the school, asking it to let the children attend classes

 Six-year-old Sunil (name changed) has been waiting to meet his school friends ever since the school reopened after the summer holidays, more than two weeks ago.

 Six of the eight kids who had just begun Std I and are now being thrown out